jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2m-article-3.md

-+++
+---
+title: "General taxes -- Capitation Taxes Simplified"
+heading: "Part 2m, Article 2"
+date: 2020-12-07
+image: "/covers/wn.jpg"
-title=  "General taxes -- Capitation Taxes" description=  "Taxes which should fall indifferently on every Species of Revenue" date=  2015-01-17 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2l-article-3" linkbtext=  "Part 2l" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2n-article-3" linkftext=  "Part 2n" heading=  "Article 4 Part 2m" icon=  "/icons/smith.png"
+description: "Taxes which should fall indifferently on every Species of Revenue"
-+++
+icon: "/icons/smith.png"
+author: Adam Smith
+---

 {{< s v="138" >}} The taxes which should fall indifferently on every different species of revenue, are=